- Written by Administrator

 - Category: Network News

-- Published: 30 January 2015
+- Published: 16 March 2015

-“If you’ve never worked or volunteered for a publisher or literary magazine before, the submission process can seem kind of mysterious,” says NCWN Executive Director Ed Southern. “‘Slush Pile Live!’ will give attendees a peak into what goes through an editor’s mind as they read their way through a stack of unsolicited submissions, with the added bonus of giving feedback to anonymously submitted manuscripts in a non-threatening way.”
+“If you’ve never worked or volunteered for a publisher or literary magazine before, the submission process can seem kind of mysterious,” says NCWN Executive Director Ed Southern. “‘Slush Pile Live!’ will give attendees a peek into the editorial screening process, with the added bonus of giving feedback to anonymously submitted manuscripts in a non-threatening way.”

 In addition to new programming, familiar features will remain, including faculty readings, an open mic for conference participants, an exhibit hall packed with publishers and literary organizations, and “Lunch with an Author,” where conference-goers can spend less time waiting in line and more time talking with the author of their choice.
 Spaces in “Lunch with an Author” are limited and are first-come, first-served.
 Pre-registration and an additional fee are also required for this offering.

 Registration for the North Carolina Writers' Network 2015 Spring Conference is now open.

 The nonprofit North Carolina Writers’ Network is the state’s oldest and largest literary arts services organization devoted to writers at all stages of development.
 For additional information, and to register, visit www.ncwriters.org.

 *Photo of Kevin Morgan Watson courtesy of Sylvia Freeman.